StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/Backend/Graphics.md

 ---
 layout: default
 title: Backend.Graphics
-description: This describes the graphics API thatStereoKit is using for rendering.
-StereoKit uses D3D11 for Windows platforms, and a flavor of OpenGL for Linux, Android, and Web.
+description: This describes the graphics API that StereoKit is using for rendering.
+StereoKit is Vulkan-only, so this will report BackendGraphics.Vulkan on all supported platforms.
 ---
 # [Backend]({{site.url}}/preview/Pages/StereoKit/Backend.html).Graphics